TheAirTraffic/tat-feeder/README.md

 # TheAirTraffic Setup Scripts :airplane:

-These scripts aid in setting up your current ADS-B receiver to feed TheAirTraffic.
+- These scripts aid in setting up your current ADS-B receiver to feed TheAirTraffic.
+- They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: